 Along with DUI, other traffic citations, depending on their severity, can undoubtedly make an impact on your future driving capabilities.
 Don’t take them lightly.
 Getting your driver’s license revoked can cause difficulties in transportation to work, school, and other activities.

-Whether you are arrested for disorderly intoxication, DUI, marijuana citations, underage drinking, or other reasons, it is advisable to consult with a criminal defense attorney.
+Whether you are arrested for disorderly intoxication, DUI, marijuana citations, underage drinking, or other reasons, it is advisable to consult with a Clearwater criminal defense attorney.
 They can help you make the best legal decisions and work diligently for your rights regarding fines, possible jail time, and other consequences.
 Having a legal advocate can make a big difference in the outcome of your case.

 If you have been arrested on Spring Break, call Dean G. Tsourakis at 727-785-2700 to schedule a free consultation.
-He provides aggressive defense of his clients and guides you through tough times so that you can get on with your life.on Apr 13, 2020
+He provides an aggressive defense of his clients and guides you through tough times so that you can get on with your life.on Apr 13, 2020